NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 experiments we've seen differences in the 3D terrains using the two approaches of 5 meters or more.

+Many more stereo processing examples can be found in :numref:`examples`.

 .. _mapproj:

 Processing map-projected images